Browning Hi-Power: Design flaws

 The pistol has a tendency to "bite" the web of the shooter's hand, between the thumb and forefinger.
 This bite is caused by pressure from the hammer spur, or alternatively by pinching between the hammer shank and grip tang.
 This problem can be fixed by altering or replacing the hammer, or by learning to hold the pistol to avoid injury.
 While a common complaint with the commercial models with spur hammers similar to that of the Colt "Government Model" automatic, it is seldom a problem with the military models, which have a smaller, rounded "burr" hammer, more like that of the Colt "Commander" compact version of the 1911.
 Another flaw is that the original small safety is very hard to release and re-engage.
 This is because when cocked, the shaft the safety turns on is under hammer spring pressure.
 Later versions went to a larger safety to address this issue.

 Variants

-Genuine Browning Hi-Power P-35s were manufactured until 2017 by FN Herstal of Belgium and Portugal and under licence by Fabricaciones Militares (FM) of Argentina.
-The Hi-Power remains one of the most influential pistols in the history of small arms.
-It has inspired a number of clone manufacturers (including Charles Daly of the Philippines & the US, FEG of Hungary, Arcus of Bulgaria, IMI of Israel, and others).
-Many modern pistols borrow features from it, such as the staggered column high-capacity magazine and the Browning linkless cam locking system (which on modern pistols is often simplified so that the barrel locks into the ejection port, meaning the barrel and slide do not have to be machined for locking lugs).
-Until recently, FEG made an almost exact clone in 9mm and .40 S&W, but the company now manufactures a version with modifications to the barrel, linkage, and slide stop that are incompatible with genuine Hi-Powers.
-Arcus has also superseded its Arcus 94 Hi-Power clone with the Arcus 98DA, a model that draws heavily from the Hi-Power but is capable of double-action operation.